Dynamic Grid Component

 Button Style

 Sets the visual appearance of the Button.
 Options include: Primary, Secondary, Success, Danger, Warning, Info, Light, Dark, and Link.
-The Button Style only affects the Button's look and feel; there's no effect on the Button's function.
+The Button Style only affects the Button's appearance and does not effect its function.

 Custom CSS Class